drblobfish/drblobfish/README.md

 - I’m interested in :
   - Bioinformatics
   - Evolutionnary biology
-  - Learning as much things as possible
+  - Learning as many things as possible
 - I’m an undergrad :
   - in 3rd year of the "Frontiers of Life" Science Bachelor at [CRI](https://cri-paris.org/en), Paris
   - in 2nd year of the Maths/CS double cursus at [Paris Cité University](https://math-info.u-paris.fr/) (at the "Saint Germain" campus, aka "Paris Descartes")